 Pin all core service and app image tags to the desired tag.
 Available tags are listed on the Prisme.ai releases page.prismeai-runtime dependencies

-LLM & vector store credentials
+LLM and vector store credentials

 LLM Gateway and Storage workspaces consume credentials throughWORKSPACE_SECRET_* environment variables exposed on prismeai-runtime.